Key Terms, Metrics, and Data Layer Definitions

 Sub-Composite Risk Metrics

-Canopy Risk: Quantified vegetation canopy characteristics that promote crown fire behavior and vertical fire spread.
+• Canopy Risk Score: Quantified vegetation canopy characteristics that promote crown fire behavior and vertical fire spread.

 Terms like 2022B or 2030Fuels indicate the fuel scenario used for the risk metric.
 These scenarios indicate baseline or projected future vegetation and fuel conditions derived from the specific reference year, used as the current or future state fuel input for risk metric calculations.
 Risk metrics calculated against a future fuels scenario allow utilities to evaluate how wildfire risk may evolve over time and to assess whether planned mitigation activities are sufficient to offset increasing fuel loads or changing conditions.
 For more information on fuels, visit the Technosylva Fuels Glossary.